zotonic/zotonic/doc/ref/modules/mod_import_wordpress.rst

-**Note:** YMMV with importing 2 .wxr files from different blogs: as the unique keys of the entries are based on the wordpress numeric id's, it is possible that content from the second one will overwrite content from the previous import.
+**Note:** YMMV with importing 2 .wxr files from different blogs: as the unique keys of the entries are based on the wordpress numeric ids, it is possible that content from the second one will overwrite content from the previous import.